 The department also offers a minor in anthropology, which should be of special interest to students in art history, biological sciences, business management, foreign languages and literature, geology, humanities, social sciences, and visual communications.

-Some of the department's lower division courses can be used by non-majors toward fulfilling the distributive studies area requirements in the university's general education program.
+Some of the department's lower division courses can be used by non-majors toward fulfilling the university's general education program or knowledge domains.

 The department participates in the interdisciplinary minors in black studies, international studies, Latino/Latin American studies, linguistics, Southeast Asian studies, urban studies, and women's studies.